romarroca/windows-detective/Block_C2_IOC/README.md

 ![image](https://github.com/romarroca/windows-diy-antivirus/assets/87074019/055daf0b-3274-4c3f-a70e-fe51b59de619)

-## Disclaimer: I use this script personally as an additional layer of security for my
+## Disclaimer
-computer.
+I use this script personally as an additional layer of security for my computer.
 While it aims to enhance security, it is not a guaranteed solution for protecting your PC.
 Use this script at your own risk and discretion.
 Make sure you understand its functionality before implementing it.